xeokit/xeokit-bim-viewer/README.md

 # xeokit-viewer

-xeokit-viewer is an open source BIM model viewer built on the [xeokit SDK](http://xeokit.io).
-The viewer is developed for integration within [OpenProject's](https://www.openproject.org/) BIM construction project management software, but is also usable as a stand-alone viewer for your BIM models.
+xeokit-viewer is an open source IFC model viewer for the Web, built on the [xeokit SDK](http://xeokit.io).
+The viewer is developed by [xeolabs](http://xeolabs.com) for integration within [OpenProject's](https://www.openproject.org/) BIM construction project management software, and is also usable as a stand-alone viewer for your BIM models.

 [![Screenshothttps://xeokit.github.io/xeokit-licensing/](images/xeokit-viewer.png)](https://xeokit.github.io/xeokit-viewer/index.html?project=OTCConferenceCenter&tab=storeys).